bnnm/wwiser/doc/WWISER.md

 Note that devs could instead encrypt the whole `.bnk` using standard encryption like AES, this is unrelated to Wwise and not covered by this program.

+## LOADING REPEATED BANKS
+By default *wwiser* allows loading the same bank ID+lang in different dirs multiple times, or the same bank in the same dir with different names (same bank in the same dir is ignored).
+Real *Wwise* games probably don't do that, plus the engine should ignore repeated IDs, but *wwiser* has some leniency for usability or odd games.

+The most notable case is game updates, where newer `.bnk` may be put in a separate dir or `.pck`.
+Manually loading newer banks is time consuming, so when loading multiple dirs *wwiser* just accepts everything.
+This works fine when dumping contents or wwnames (dupes are taken into account), but affects TXTP generation.

+Repeated banks may have the same IDs but different contents.
+For example a *music-switch* object in v1.0 may have 10 cases (10 `.txtp`), while v1.1 has 12 cases (12 `.txtp`), but the other way around could be possible. *wwiser* can only use either v1.0 or v1.1, but can't guess which *music-switch* is the newer/better one.

+By default it favors bigger banks first (usually v1.1) while still allowing both.
+This can be overridden to ignore repeated banks (first only, last only, biggest, etc) for fine tuning.
+In comple cases you may need to experiment and see if other mores make more `.txtp`.
+There is nothing stopping tricky devs of reusing a bank ID with completely different contents though, so use with care.

 ## KNOWN ISSUES
 Bank format may change a bit between major Wwise SDK versions, adding new features or moving fields around. *wwiser* should handle almost all but there are bugs left:
 - earliest versions used in *Shadowrun (X360)* and *Too Human (X360)* partially supported